guardian/riff-raff/riff-raff/public/docs/reference/riff-raff.yaml.md

 List of default AWS region names that this should be deployed to.
 See `regions` in `DeploymentOrTemplate`.

 _Required:_ Conditional.
 A list of regions must be provided for each deployment.
 This provides a default that will be used by a deployment when a list of regions are not specified explicitly in the deployment or a template it inherits.
 If regions are specified elsewhere then this is not needed.

+### allowedStages

+Optional list of permitted stages for the deployment.
+Typically used to prevent deployment to unsupported stages and also used to narrow the stage options for manual deployments.

 ### templates